spectrocloud/librarium/content/docs/04-clusters/03-edge/02-native.md

 4. Map infrastructure and add-on cluster profiles to be used with each site.

-5. Provide site-specific Virtual IP Addresses of DNS mapping to be used for the Kubernetes API server for each side.
+5. Provide site-specific Virtual IP (VIP) addresses of DNS mapping to be used for the Kubernetes API server for each side.

 6. Compile and test the code locally.